Lankar of Callisto: Plot summary

 All comes out well, as they are rescued by Tarin and in a climactic battle the Mind Wizards are almost all killed.
 (One is later revealed to have escaped, to permit sequel possibilities.)
-At the end of the story Carter manages to catch the return beam to Earth, content to resume his role as redactor, rather than participant, in Jandar's adventures.
+At the end of the story Carter manages to catch the return beam to Earth, content to resume his role as redactor of, rather than participant, in Jandar's adventures.
+Tarin and Fido the Othode, however, will go on to have other adventures in the subsequent volume Renegade of Callisto.

 Reception

 Den Valdron, assessing the series in ERBzine, calls the book "an odd novel, more travelogue than adventure, and Carter's constant references to other works of fiction are a bit annoying ... [and suggest] a painful lack of imagination."
 He finds the plot and action thin, and the author an inadequate action hero, nothing that "the 'dog' that adopts him does practically all the work."
 His ultimate judgment is that "Lankar of Callisto is frankly embarrassing to read, what with its endless references to others' works, the obvious self consciousness and 'tweeness' of the author, and the fact that just about everything interesting happens offstage and to other people.
 It's an interesting conceit, but sadly it fails."